Hi, I'm Prithvi

 Representation first

-Attention encodes very little inductive bias!
+Attention encodes very little inductive bias.
 Its weights are entirely data-driven.
-Flexible when abundant data is available, but it's wrong (all models are - George Box), and it fails on datasets where samples are limited or relationships lie on a complex manifold.
+Flexible when data is abundant, but wrong ( all models are , George Box) and fragile when samples are limited or relationships lie on a complex manifold.

-Bespoke models with stronger inductive biases are better in terms of:
+Bespoke models with stronger inductive biases tend to be better on:

 Darcy Flow